gkotian/gkotian.github.io/travels/_posts/2010-03-07-duong-and-the-hanoi-csers.md

 title: Duong and the Hanoi CSers
 categories:
 - Vietnam
-excerpt: A Vietnamese couchsurfer called Duong had written to me to ask if I'd like to hang out in Hanoi.
-She was from Ho Chi Minh city, but was in Hanoi for a few days on a work-related trip.
-Her couchsurfing profile was mostly empty and there were no pictures, so I was a bit hesitant at first, but then agreed to meet for coffee.
 ---

 A Vietnamese couchsurfer called Duong had written to me to ask if I'd like to